xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 In the next part we'll see how we could get a `Listing` component which uses a `DataSource` cache to store the data.

+Example code can be found in the [sample app](https://github.com/xmartlabs/fountain/tree/master/app).

 ### Conclusion
 The `Listing` component is the key of the library.
 It provides an awesome way of displaying the paged entity list and reflecting the network state in the UI.